As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Textural criteria are commonly considered first, as textures provide the best evidence for rock origin and permit classification into the broadest genetic categories.
 Texture refers to the size and arrangement of mineral grains within the rock.

-The first step in igneous rock description geologists determine whether the rock falls into one of the following 5 categories by texture:
+The first step in igneous rock description is for geologists to determine whether the rock falls into one of the following 5 categories by texture:

 All igneous rocks are divided into two groups according to the place of their formation relative to the Earth’s surface:

-1. Plutonic or intrusive rocks result when magma cools and crystallizes slowly within the Earth’s crust.
-If a rock exhibits phaneritic texture it crystallizes slowly beneath the surface of the Earth and is called plutonic.
+- Plutonic or intrusive rocks result when magma cools and crystallizes slowly within the Earth’s crust.
+If a rock exhibits a phaneritic texture, it crystallizes slowly beneath the surface of the Earth, which is called plutonic.
 Examples include granite and diorite.

-1. Volcanic or extrusive rocks form when lava cools and solidifies on the Earth’s surface.
-If it is aphanitic, it crystallized rapidly at the Earth’s surface and is called volcanic.
+- Volcanic or extrusive rocks form when lava cools and solidifies on the Earth’s surface.
+If it is aphanitic, it crystallizes rapidly at the Earth’s surface and is called volcanic.
 Examples include basalt and obsidian.

 Fragmental rocks are collectively called pyroclastic.
 Pyroclastic rocks are composed of fragments ejected during explosive volcanic eruptions.